 The BM Participant implements Network Address Translation.

 Option (iii) is the most commonly implemented configuration on participant EDT services, and is used by The Company on all EDL services to Control Points.
-Further advice on this topic can be obtained via e-mail to bmu.registration@nationalgrideso.com.
+Further advice on this topic can be obtained via e-mail to bmu.registration@nationalenergyso.com.

 Security Monitoring

-The Company will carry out routine security monitoring of external communication links to The Company Operational WAN.
+The Company will carry out routine security monitoring of external communication links to The Company’s Operational WAN.
 In the event that activity upon any external link presents a threat to network integrity, the links may be blocked, and associated access rights suspended until the situation is resolved.
 The circumstances in which this action may be taken include the following: -

 There is reasonable cause to believe that the links are being used for unauthorised purposes, or being accessed by unauthorised parties.